ed-kung/lacpc/README.md

 ## Download the documents

+`download-docs.ipynb`

-Use `download-docs.ipynb` to download the raw pdf documents.
+Downloads the raw pdf documents.
 It can be run again to download any new documents which have been uploaded to the Planning Department website.
 By default, already downloaded documents won't be re-downloaded.
 You can change this by setting the `overwrite` flag in the notebook.

 ## Identify document boundaries for supplemental docs

+`supplemental-docs-splits.csv`

 Supplemental documents are spliced together in one giant PDF file.
 So far, I have found that existing LLMs are not great at identifying the document boundaries (I've tried ChatGPT, Claude, and Google NotebookLM).
 Thus, I've manually identified document boundaries and put them in `supplemental-docs-splits.csv`.
 This contains the page ranges of individual documents inside `supplemental-docs.pdf`, along with notes for whether the document contains attachments or a major report that should be ignored for analysis.